IT Audit of Business Processes. Better Prevent Than Cure

 We are not going to make you bored with long speculations, but rather offer you some examples.

-Background: there is an IT company.
+Background: This was the case of an IT company.
 Headhunting had never been its key activity, they just had HR Department to search for the candidates for the company’s vacancies.
 But at some point business started growing, the number of employees was increasing, and recruitment requirements stiffened, accordingly.

 At that time the issue grew pressing: more candidates were required, the department was extended, and the process became irregular and nontransparent (sometimes the department staff invited the same candidate twice for the interview, and the data were simply lost).
 As result the recruitment efficiency dropped to the lowest level and not less important, the company reputation suffered.